-FIG. 3. (a) Schematic of the spin to charge conversion process used to read out the spin states via Pauli Spin Blockade. (b) Example single-shot read-out traces for singlet (blue) and triplet (orange) states. (c) A histogram of the current signal at time $\tau{\rm M}$ constructed from 10000 single-shot measurements.
-Solid lines are Gaussian fits to the two peaks in the histogram corresponding to singlet (blue) and triplet (orange) states. (d) Average signal obtained from 10000 read-out traces.
-Solid line is an exponential fit, from which we extract the relaxation time T_1 .
+FIG. 3. (a) Schematic of the spin to charge conversion process used to read out the spin states via Pauli spin blockade. (b) Example single-shot read-out traces for singlet (blue) and triplet (orange) states. (c) A histogram of the current signal at time $\tau{\rm m}$ constructed from 10 000 single-shot measurements.
+Solid lines are Gaussian fits to the two peaks in the histogram corresponding to singlet (blue) and triplet (orange) states. (d) Average signal obtained from 10 000 read-out traces.
+The solid line is an exponential fit, from which we extract the relaxation time $T_1$ .